fishcus/KAP-manual/en/integration/driver/jdbc.en.md

 The configuration method is: if the configuration file has contained item `kylin.query.transformers`, please add `io.kyligence.kap.query.util.BindParameters` to the end of it's value and separate them with comma; If not, please add item `kylin.query.transformers` and set it as `kylin.query.transformers=io.kyligence.kap.query.util.BindParameters`

-In addition, we also provide a property to bind all dynamic parameter values, `kap.query.enable-replace-dynamic-parameters`, `false` by default.
+In addition, we also provide a property to bind all dynamic parameter values, `kap.query.replace-dynamic-parameters-enabled`, `false` by default.

 It's recommended that you enable the above two configurations at the same time.
 After enabling, the dynamic parameter limit converges to